MeVisLab/examples/mevislab.github.io/content/tutorials/visualization.md

 {{</alert>}}

 ## View2D and View3D

-An easy way to display data and images in 2D and 3D is by using the Modules `View2D` and `View3D`.
+An easy way to display data and images in 2D and 3D is by using them modules `View2D` and `View3D`.
 What can be done with these viewers?

 ![View2D and View3D](images/tutorials/visualization/V0.png "View2D and View3D")

 ### View2D
 1. Scroll through the slices using the mouse wheel {{< mousebutton "middle" >}}  and/or middle mouse button {{< mousebutton "middle" >}}.

 2. Change the contrast of the image by clicking the right mouse button {{< mousebutton "right" >}} and moving the mouse.